streetchief/KnowledgeBase/knowledge/finance-glossary/Foreign bonds.md

 # Foreign bonds

 ## Definition
-Bonds sold in a foreign country and denominated in that country’s currency.
+Bonds sold in a foreign country and denominated in that country's currency.

+## Notes

 ## Tags
-financial-systems
+chapter-2,financial-systems